Corporate Social Responsibility (CSR) – a definition:

 ✓ Recycle cardboard, canteen plastics/glass, printer and toner cartridges used in our business operations.

-✓ Publishing a blog to promote reduce, reuse and recycling.
+✓ Publishing blog posts to encourage and promote the reduce, reuse and recycling message.

 ✓ Encourage reuse of functional items rather than recycling.